samhuk/ts-npm-package-template/README.md

 5. For information on how to develop on your new codebase, see [./contributing/development.md](./contributing/development.md)
 6. Have fun!

-This template is approximately based off of [ts-pg-orm](https://github.com/samhuk/ts-pg-orm).
+This template is approximately based off of [verba](https://github.com/samhuk/verba).
 Therefore, feel free to take a look at that to see how this template can be expanded upon.

 If you found this delightful, feel free to [sponsor me on GitHub](https://github.com/sponsors/samhuk) 💕 or [buy me a coffee](https://www.buymeacoffee.com/samhuk) ☕

-### Side-Note About Integration Test Configuration
-Integration test configuration exists for this template.
-These are sometimes, but not always, necessary.
-If your package will not need them, then do the following:
-* Remove the scripts related to integration tests from `package.json`.
-* Remove the `integration-tests` environment configuration from `.env-cmdrc.json`.
-* Remove the integration test content from `contributing/development.md`.

 ---